mui/toolpad/docs/data/toolpad/connecting-to-datasources/google-sheets.md

    - **First row contains column headers** - enable this setting if you would like to use names defined in a header row as the name for object keys in a response.

-1. Once finished with configuration click **SAVE** and click anywhere outside of the dialog to return to the editor.
+1. Once finished with configuration click **SAVE** to commit your changes and return to the canvas.